Thyme for an Herb Garden

 Last year at about this time (early May) I bought two very small herb transplants on a whim.
 I’ve been gardening for decades (mostly in the Northeast U.S.) but rarely ventured into edibles.
 The closest I’ve come to practicing edible gardening was with basil, an annual, in a container.
 Two years ago that effort was thwarted thanks to downy mildew.
 So for me, this whim was a big deal and led to a few pleasant surprises.

-The two herbal plants I purchased were Thyme, described as ‘English compact’ and Origanum heracleoticum ‘Greek’, an heirloom oregano.
+The two herbal plants I purchased were thyme, described as ‘English compact’ and Origanum heracleoticum ‘Greek’, an heirloom oregano.
 I often cook with dried versions of both.
 Each needed full sun so I placed them on the southwest side of my house in a roomy landscape bed that lies between the house foundation and the walkway to the front door.
-Several mature and sculpted azaleas, a Camellia japonica and a young Gardenia ‘crown jewel’ also live in this bed.
+Several mature and sculpted azaleas, a Camellia japonica and a young Gardenia ‘Crown Jewel’ also live in this bed.
 Herbs seemed a little out of place here in a somewhat formal landscape design, but thanks to an ice storm that remodeled my yard in 2013, this is the sunniest spot on my wooded property.
 If I were to follow the “right plant, right place” mantra of master gardening, this was the best spot for these herbs.
 This bed also received a two-inch layer of compost in March 2016.

 The plants did really well; more than tripling in width over the hot summer months.
 Their growth showed no indication of slowing down and that’s when I learned that these herbs were perennials and winter hardy in Durham.
 Inspired by their success as well as the enormous rosemary plants I have spotted in many Durham landscapes, I added Rosemary ‘Tuscan blue’ to the bed in fall 2016.
 It, too, is growing well, and at the time of this writing is a 12 inch square clump.
 Knowing that this one can reach upwards of five or six feet tall and wide, I may relocate it.
 However, it can also be severely pruned.